 }'

-[Code End]

-Press F5 or click the Run Script icon in your PowerShell script pane.
-This has now created the above policy and stored it in a variable named $namingpolicy.
+In your PowerShell script pane select the newly pasted lines and press F8 (or click the Run Selection icon).
+This has now created the second policy and stored it in a variable named $namingpolicy.

 Do not close this PowerShell session